 Twitter confirms it's considering adding an edit button

-Twitter confirmed on Tuesday that the social media site is exploring adding an edit button.
-The company said it's been working on it since last year.
+Twitter confirmed on Tuesday that it is exploring adding an edit button.
+The company said it's been working on the idea since last year.

 "We're kicking off testing within @TwitterBlue Labs in the coming months to learn what works, what doesn't, and what's possible," a tweet from the social media site's communications team said.